Kan Yuet-keung: Public service

 After the riot, Kan was further promoted to the status of the senior unofficial member of the Legislative Council in 1968.
 Afterwards, he began holding a variety of public posts including the chairmanships or the memberships of the School Medical Service Board, Public Service Commission, Social Welfare Advisory Committee, the Legislative Council's Finance Committee, etc.

 Kan was knighted in the 1972 New Year Honours, and travelled to Buckingham Palace to receive the accolade in July.
 He retired from the Legislative Council that same year, but continued to serve on the Executive Council.
 In 1974, he was appointed senior unofficial member of the Executive Council.
-Soon afterwards, the price of rice in Hong Kong rose drastically and it resulted in a general inflation.
-To solve the problem, the government appointed Sir Yuet Keung as the first ever chairman of the Consumer Council in the history of Hong Kong.
+Soon afterwards, the price of rice in Hong Kong rose drastically and resulted in inflation.
+To solve the problem, the government appointed Sir Yuet Keung as the first chairman of the Consumer Council.

 In 1978, a strike began by local civil servants.
 He was called to hold talks with the strikers and successfully reconciled the dispute.
-When Queen Elizabeth II visited Hong Kong for the first time in 1977, in his capacity as the senior unofficial member of the Executive Council, he delivered the welcome speech to the Queen in the City Hall.
+When Queen Elizabeth II visited Hong Kong for the first time in 1977, Kan, in his capacity as the senior unofficial member of the Executive Council, delivered the welcome speech to the Queen in the City Hall.
 In March 1979, he accompanied then-governor Sir Murray MacLehose to pay a secret visit to Beijing, where both of them had a meeting with Deng Xiaoping.
-Knowing that the Communist China insisted on obtaining Hong Kong by 1997 and the British Government intended to give up over the issue of sovereignty, Sir Yuet Keung felt the future of Hong Kong was less assured.
+Knowing that Communist China insisted on obtaining Hong Kong by 1997 and that the British Government had intended to give up over the issue of sovereignty, Sir Yuet Keung felt that the future of Hong Kong was less assured.
 After the visit, he was appointed Knight Grand Cross of the Order of the British Empire (GBE), and retired from the Executive Council in 1980, choosing to fade out from the politics of Hong Kong.

 Later years

 Kan was appointed life member of Court of the University of Hong Kong in 1972, he was also appointed life member of the Council of the Chinese University of Hong Kong in 1983.
 He was the chairman of the Council of the Chinese University from 1973 to 1982, and from 1983 to 1996, he was the Pro-Chancellor of the Chinese University.

 In retirement, Kan lived in Hong Kong but had almost withdrawn from public life.
-He died on 19 September 2012, aged 99.
-His funeral was quietly held at Hong Kong Funeral Home on 18 September 2012.
+He died on 19 September 2012, aged 99 with his funeral quietly held at Hong Kong Funeral Home on 18 September 2012.
 He is interred in the ossuary at Hong Kong Cemetery.